commoncrawl/cc-pyspark/README.md

 #### Installation of S3 Support Libraries

 While WARC/WAT/WET files are read using boto3, accessing the [columnar URL index](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) (see option `--query` of CCIndexSparkJob) is done directly by the SparkSQL engine and requires that S3 support libraries are available.
 These libs are usually provided when the Spark job is run on a Hadoop cluster running on AWS (eg. EMR).
 However, they may not be provided for any Spark distribution and are usually absent when running Spark locally (not in a Hadoop cluster).
-In these situations, the easiest way is to add the libs as required packages by adding `--packages org.apache.hadoop:hadoop-aws:3.2.1` to the arguments of `spark-submit`.
+In these situations, the easiest way is to add the libs as required packages by adding `--packages org.apache.hadoop:hadoop-aws:3.3.4` to the arguments of `spark-submit`.
 This will make [Spark manage the dependencies](https://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management) - the hadoop-aws package and transitive dependencies are downloaded as Maven dependencies.
-Note that the required version of hadoop-aws package depends on the Hadoop version bundled with your Spark installation, e.g., Spark 3.2.1 bundled with Hadoop 3.2 ([spark-3.2.1-bin-hadoop3.2.tgz](https://archive.apache.org/dist/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz)).
+Note that the required version of hadoop-aws package depends on the Hadoop version bundled with your Spark installation, e.g., Spark 3.5.6 bundled with Hadoop 3.3.4 ([spark-3.5.6-bin-hadoop3.tgz](https://archive.apache.org/dist/spark/spark-3.5.6/spark-3.5.6-bin-hadoop3.tgz)).
+Please check your Spark package and the underlying Hadoop installation for the correct version.

 Please also note that:
 - the schema of the URL referencing the columnar index depends on the actual S3 file system implementation: it's `s3://` on EMR but `s3a://` when using [s3a](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.).